How Asset And Debt Division Fits In The Divorce Process

 Work With An Experienced Attorney To Protect Your Interests

 At Higgins Law, regardless of the size of your estate or the character of the property in question, we will ensure that your extramarital property is protected and that your contributions to the marital estate are properly acknowledged and credited.
-From your first meeting with our attorney, we will set to work on defining and defending your interests.
+From your first meeting with one of our attorneys, we will set to work on defining and defending your interests.